timescale/docs/mst/about-mst.md

 or Pounds Sterling (GBP) at the invoice date's currency exchange rates.

-To switch from credit card to corporate billing, make sure your billing profile and email address is correct in project's billing settings, and send a message to the [Timescale support team][timescale-support] asking to be changed to corporate billing.
+To switch from credit card to corporate billing, make sure your billing profile and email address is correct in your project's billing settings, and send a message to the [Timescale support team][timescale-support] asking to be changed to corporate billing.